Kujawadl/CSC442_Proj2/README.md

 ## Status:
 Currently, a roughly working version of the scanner has been written, although it is not the best looking code in terms of documentation and cosmetics.
 Not all features of the scanner have been implemented yet, however it has been tested and verified to return the given program's tokens correctly (it does not split single tokens into multiple or combine multiple tokens into one).

-No work has been done on the parser or the interpreter to date.
+The parser is currently capable of processing the WORLD and BLOCKS sections of code, declaring the world and filling it with its initial values.
+Much work will need to be done to verify this functionality before moving on to the MOVES section, which will likely be the most difficult to implement and test.

 The language was changed from java to C++ in order to implement a Makefile, which will allow Dr. Strader to quickly and easily compile the code with all the same flags.
 This also makes documentation easier, as instructions for how to run are essentially
 ```